yueqih999/Narrator/README.md

 ```

 ## 3 rag
-The codes firstly do an accurate retrival, if there is no matching results, it will return top-5 results based on semantic research.
+The codes firstly do an accurate retrival, if there is no matching results, it will return top-5 results based on semantic search.
 ```bash
 python 3rag/retrival_word.py
 ```